frank-a-i/weather-influence-on-music/README.md

 3. receive suggestions what kind of music would be appropriate.
 4. get some matching examples from the dataset.

 **Note**: with the provided data in this repo one can already start the user interface with all features.
 No preparations like training are necessary for this.
+If you would like to run the steps on your own, you need to provide Spotify API credentials, as the ones in the code have been deactivated.

 Below is an overview of the individual parts and how to interact with them